fpezcara/Cat-adoption-filter/README.md

 Created using React JS and BootStrap.

-webApp that filters between cats up for adoption by gender, colour and name.
+WebApp that filters between cats up for adoption by gender, colour and name.
 Cats that are not available shown in gray

+To see it, download all files and run

+npm install

+npm start